Automorphisms of the Torelli complex and the complex of separating curves: Pureness of elements of the Torelli group

 \begin{lem} In the notation of Lemma \ref{lem-pre}, $F$ preserves an orientation of each component of $C$.
-Moreover, $F$ preserves each component of $S_{C}$. \end{lem}
+Moreover, $F$ preserves each component of $S_C$. \end{lem}

 \begin{proof} Let $c$ be a component of $C$.
-If $c$ is non-separating in $S$, then one can prove that $F$ preserves an orientation of $c$ by using the fact that $\bar{F}$ acts on $H_{1}(\bar{S}, \mathbb{Z})$ trivially, as in the proof of Lemma \ref{lem-pre}.
+If $c$ is non-separating in $S$, then $F$ preserves an orientation of $c$ because $\bar{F}$ acts on $H_1(\bar{S}, \mathbb{Z})$ trivially, where $\bar{F}$ and $\bar{S}$ are the symbols in the proof of Lemma \ref{lem-pre}.
 Suppose that $c$ is separating in $S$.
-If $F$ reversed an orientation of $c$, then $F$ would exchange the two components of $S_{c}$.
-One can then deduce a contradiction as in the proof of Lemma \ref{lem-pre}.
-The latter assertion of the lemma follows from Lemma \ref{lem-pre} and the former assertion. \end{proof}
+If $F$ reversed an orientation of $c$, then $F$ would exchange the two components of $S_c$.
+We can then deduce a contradiction as in the proof of Lemma \ref{lem-pre}.
+The latter assertion of the lemma follows from the former assertion. \end{proof}